Travinkel/belsign-photo-doc/BACKLOG_ITEMS.md

 1. **QC Report Generation** (Priority: Critical, Estimate: 13 points)
    - As a QA Engineer, I want to generate quality control reports.
    - Acceptance Criteria:
-     - System compiles approved photos into a structured report
+     - System compiles approved photos into a structured reportAggregate
      - Report includes all relevant metadata and comments
      - Report is generated in PDF format
      - Report has professional formatting with company branding